zuhair-naqvi/awesome-news/README.md

 ## Install from source

 Clone the repo, from the root folder run "yarn".
-After the the process finish run the command "yarn start"
+After the process finishes run "yarn start"

 ## Install a build